pvlstkv/battery_monitor/ubuntu/README.md

 10. Reboot
 ## Change parameters
 If you want change parametrs of a low or high level battery charge and checking time you should follow the next steps
-1. Open your folder ("/home/<yourusername>/battery_charge_monitor") where bat_charge_monitor.sh script is placed
+1. Open your folder ("/home/<yourusername>/battery_charge_monitor") where the bat_charge_monitor.sh script is placed
-2. Open battery_monitor.ps1 script to change
+2. Open the bat_charge_monitor.sh script to change
 3. There is three variables: high_level, low_level, timeout. high_level is for a high battery charge level in percent, low_level is for a low battery charge level in percent, timeout is time of checking battery charge level in seconds.
 You need change this variables to your requirements
 4. Save file
 5. Reboot